flexpa/sero/example/goodrx-cds-price-comparison/README.md

 ### Options

 Every decision support service provided by a server in the CDS Hooks model identifies itself as part of a response to `/cds-services`.
-We definen options object that we will use in the construction of `Service`.
+We define an options object that we will use in the construction of `Service`.
 Importantly, we declare that the `Service` expects to respond to the `order-select` hook request.

 ```typescript
 const options = {